-Before Dow transitions to split coverage (described below), if you or your enrolled Dependents are Eligible for Medicare, you and your enrolled Dependents may enroll in any other plan for which you are eligible under the Plans until you and all of your enrolled Dependents are Eligible for Medicare.
-After you and all of your enrolled Dependents become Eligible for Medicare, you and your Dependents will no longer be eligible to participate in the Plans.
-Dow may fund a health reimbursement arrangement ("HRA") under the HRA Plan that you can use towards the purchase of medical coverage on the Aon Retiree Health Exchange ("Exchange"), if you satisfy the eligibility requirements for an HRA under the HRA Plan.
+Before Dow transitions to split coverage (described below), if you or your enrolled Dependents are Eligible for Medicare, you and your enrolled Dependents may enroll in any other plan for which you are eligible under The Dow Chemical Company Retiree Medical Care Program (but not the HRA Plan or this Self-Funded HMO Plan) or The Dow Chemical Company Insured Health Program until you and all of your enrolled Dependents are Eligible for Medicare.
+After you and all of your enrolled Dependents become Eligible for Medicare, Dow may fund a health reimbursement arrangement ("HRA") under the HRA Plan that you can use towards the purchase of medical coverage on the Aon Retiree Health Exchange ("Exchange"), if you satisfy the eligibility requirements for an HRA under the HRA Plan.
 See the summary plan description for the HRA Plan for more information about eligibility for the HRA.
 Contact the Retiree Service Center for more information about the Exchange.